brimdata/zed/cmd/zar/README.md

 ```
 You can see the IPs, counts, and _path strings.

-At the bottom you'll also find a record describing the microindex layout.
+At the bottom you'll also find a record describing the micro-index layout.
 To
 see it:

 ```